 The Group and its subsidiaries' investments are governed by its investment policy which provides guidelines and limits on the weighting of investments by class.
 The application of the prudent person principle within the Group's investment policy is discussed in Item 3.d.
 Asset Investing.
 Fixed maturity investments are the predominant asset class with the balance consisting of equity securities and alternative funds.

-The fair value of the Group's investments by class as of the years ended December 31, 2018 and 2017 was as follows:
+The fair value of the ESIL and subsidiaries investments by class as of the years ended December 31, 2019 and 2018 was as follows: